Metric Entropy-Free Sample Complexity Bounds for Sample Average Approximation in Convex Stochastic Programming: Main Results

 This section presents the formal statements of our three sets of results.
-First, Section \ref{sec: SA-comparable} provides the sample complexity bounds that match with those of the canonical SMD under comparable assumptions.
+First, Section \ref{sec: SA-comparable} provides the sample complexity bounds that match those of the canonical SMD under comparable assumptions.
 Second, Section \ref{sec: Metric entropy-free} shows our large deviations-type, metric entropy-free bounds under the standard Lipschitz condition as in \eqref{Lipschitz condition}.
 Lastly, Section \ref{sec: non-Lipschitzian} discusses our findings in non-Lipschitzian settings.
-All our proofs are postponed till Section \ref{Sec: technical proofs}.
+For ease of reference, Table~\ref{table: result vs assumption} summarizes the assumptions underlying each key result.

-\subsection{SMD-comparable sample complexity of SAA.}
+\subsection{SMD-comparable sample complexity of SAA}

-We will start by introducing our assumptions.
-To that end, we first formalize the aforementioned structure of a composite objective function in the genuine SP problem \eqref{Eq: SP problem statement}: \begin{assumption} Given $q\geq 1$, let $\varrho=q/(q-1)$.
-There exist two deterministic and everywhere differentiable functions, denoted by $F_1:\,\X\rightarrow\R$ and $F_2:\,\X\rightarrow\R$ such that
+We start by introducing our assumptions.
+First, we formalize the previously mentioned structure of a composite objective function in the genuine SP problem \eqref{Eq: SP problem statement} as below: \begin{assumption} For a given $q\geq 1$, let $\varrho=q/(q-1)$ (with the usual convention that \(\varrho=\infty\) when \(q=1\)).
+There exist two deterministic functions, denoted by $F_1:\,\X\rightarrow\R$ and $F_2:\,\X\rightarrow\R$ such that